mpv-player/mpv/DOCS/man/options.rst

     corresponding output is not connected to the filter, can still be freely changed.

+    The complex filter can be enabled conditionally based on number of tracks using syntax ``vmin:vmax:amin:amax:pmin:pmax: filter_graph``.
+    ``vmin`` and ``vmax`` are minimum/maximum number of video tracks without attached pictures. ``amin`` and ``amax`` are minimum/maximum number of audio tracks. ``pmin`` and ``pmax`` are minimum/maximum number of attached pictures.

+    The complex filter can be specified multiple times.
+In that case, the last filter is preferred.
+But conditional rules still apply.

     Note that the normal filter chains (``--af``, ``--vf``) are applied between the complex graphs (e.g. ``ao`` label) and the actual output.